sjcockell/mmb8052/practicals/practical_06/practical_06.md

 Although the standard approach of HMMER starts with an alignment, from which an HMM is built, it is possible to begin with a single query sequence.
 A naive model is then built based on a substitution matrix which infers additional information on top of the input sequence.
 This model is then used to search the sequence database.

 It is also possible to use HMMER iteratively - the first search returns a set of proteins which are used to build an HMM for a second search, the results from which are used to improve the model, and so on.
-Both of these modes are enabled by the `hmmer` package which can be installed with `conda`
+Both of these modes are enabled by the `hmmer` package which can be installed with `apt`:

 ```bash
 $ sudo apt install hmmer